smusmo/data-visualization-in-python/README.md

 The data used to generated the visualizations in this tutorial is available in the data folder of this repository [data-visualization-in-python](https://github.com/tengjian-zou/data-visualization-in-python).

-**This tutorial is citatable, the DOI number is shown in the README.md file of my GitHub repository: [data-visualization-in-python](https://github.com/tengjian-zou/data-visualization-in-python)**
+**This tutorial is citable, the DOI number is shown in the README.md file of my GitHub repository: [data-visualization-in-python](https://github.com/tengjian-zou/data-visualization-in-python)**

 # About the coder